AloneMechanicalTurk/corpus/README.md

 - Line feed code is CRLF or LF (CRLF is better)

 ### BODY
-- Write it in one line until the change of speaker and corner
+- Write it in one line until the change of speaker or topic
 - A line consists of a speaker and a word
 - Speakers and words are separated by Tab (```\t```)